-Having a well-drafted set of Trading Terms and Conditions for use with your customers/clients that are tailored to your business will make it clear when you will be paid, the ways you can secure payment and the rights you have if you are not paid on time.
-In addition, such Terms and Conditions can be relied on if any disputes/misunderstandings with customers/clients arise.
+- Having a well drafted set of Trading Terms and Conditions for use with your customers/clients that are tailored to your business will make it clear when you will be paid, the ways you can secure payment and the rights you have if you are not paid on time.
+In addition, such Terms and Conditions can be relied on if any disputes/misunderstanding with customers/clients arise.
 Furthermore, such Terms and Conditions are required to address obligations on businesses such as dealing with customers’/clients’ personal data, privacy policies, refund and cancellation policies, what jurisdiction will deal with any disputes, etc.

-Salerno Law specialises in Commercial and Business Law and is able to provide first-class, prompt and efficient advice to business owners throughout Australia.
+Salerno Law specialise in Commercial and Business Law and are able to provide first class, prompt and efficient advice to business owners throughout Australia.